-Profile: Lapel Pins – 1980 Canadian Championships, Kitchener-Waterloo, Ontario In the world of figure skating pins, one does not often come across a bird used as the main logo element, particularly for a major championship.
-So it might just be then that the pins made to commemorate the 1980 Canadian Figure Skating Championships, held in… Continue reading 1980 Canadian Figure Skating Championships Pins: Put a Bird On It.
+A curious design from Kitchener-Waterloo takes flight in skating pin history In the world of figure skating pins, it’s rare to see a bird as the central design element—especially for a major championship.
+So it might just be then that the pins made to commemorate the 1980 Canadian Figure Skating Championships, held in Kitchener–Waterloo, Ontario,… Continue reading 1980 Canadian Figure Skating Pins: Put a Bird On It.

 Canadian Lookalikes.
 1973–1980.